schemathesis/schemathesis/docs/sensitive_output.rst

 This feature replaces certain headers, cookies, and other fields that could contain sensitive data with the string ``[Masked]``.

 .. note::
    Schemathesis does not mask sensitive data in response bodies due to its complexity.
-You can customize the masking process to handle response bodies or other specific cases.

 You can control this feature through the ``--mask-sensitive-output`` CLI option: